-Article 628 - Restriction of attracting funds
+Article 6281 - Restriction of attracting funds

-- 1. An entrepreneurial entity shall have the right to attract repayable funds from more than 20 natural persons (including from an individual entrepreneur) only in accordance with the procedure and requirements determined by the Organic Law of Georgia on National Bank of Georgia. - 2.
-If a microfinance organisation attracts funds in any form from more than 20 natural persons (including from an individual entrepreneur), then the amount of money attracted from each natural person (including from an individual entrepreneur) must not be less than GEL 100 000 (one hundred thousand) (or its equivalent in a foreign currency).
-If the obligation to comply with the requirements under this paragraph arises for a microfinance organisation, then it shall pay the amount less than GEL 100 000 (one hundred thousand) (or its equivalent in a foreign currency) attracted from less than 20 natural persons (including from an individual entrepreneur) within one year after that obligation has arisen.
+- 1. An entrepreneurial entity shall have the right to attract repayable funds from more than 20 natural persons only in accordance with the procedure and requirements determined by the Organic Law of Georgia on National Bank of Georgia. - 2.
+If a microfinance organisation attracts funds in any form from more than 20 natural persons, then the amount of money attracted from each natural person must not be less than GEL 100 000 (one hundred thousand) (or its equivalent in a foreign currency).
+If the obligation to comply with the requirements under this paragraph arises for a microfinance organisation, then it shall pay the amount less than GEL 100 000 (one hundred thousand) (or its equivalent in a foreign currency) attracted from less than 20 natural persons within one year after that obligation has arisen.